Stained glass: Innovations in Britain and Europe

 Among the most innovative English designers were the Pre-Raphaelites, William Morris (1834–1898) and Edward Burne-Jones (1833–1898), whose work heralds the influential Arts and Crafts Movement, which regenerated stained glass throughout the English-speaking world.
 Amongst its most important exponents in England was Christopher Whall (1849–1924), author of the classic craft manual 'Stained Glass Work' (published London and New York, 1905), who advocated the direct involvement of designers in the making of their windows.
 His masterpiece is the series of windows (1898–1910) in the Lady Chapel at Gloucester Cathedral.
 Whall taught at London's Royal College of Art and Central School of Arts and Crafts: his many pupils and followers included Karl Parsons, Mary Lowndes, Henry Payne, Caroline Townshend, Veronica Whall (his daughter) and Paul Woodroffe.
-The Scottish artist Douglas Strachan (1875–1950), who was much influenced by Whall's example, developed the Arts & Crafts idiom in an expressionist manner, in which powerful imagery and meticulous technique are masterfully combined.
+The Scottish artist Douglas Strachan (1875–1950), influenced by Whall's example, developed the Arts & Crafts idiom in an expressionist manner, in which powerful imagery and meticulous technique are masterfully combined.
 In Ireland, a generation of young artists taught by Whall's pupil Alfred Child at Dublin's Metropolitan School of Art created a distinctive national school of stained glass: its leading representatives were Wilhelmina Geddes, Michael Healy and Harry Clarke.

-Art Nouveau or Belle Époque stained glass design flourished in France, and Eastern Europe, where it can be identified by the use of curving, sinuous lines in the lead, and swirling motifs.
+Art Nouveau or Belle Époque stained glass design flourished in France and Eastern Europe, where it can be identified by the use of curving, sinuous lines in the lead, and swirling motifs.
 In France it is seen in the work of Francis Chigot of Limoges.
 In Britain it appears in the refined and formal leadlight designs of Charles Rennie Mackintosh.